Find Affordable College Courses

 Women make up 49% of the visual and performing arts majors at the school.

 The in-demand bachelor’s degree programs at Massachusetts College of Art and Design helped the school earn the #4 place on this year’s ranking of the most popular visual and performing arts schools in the New England Region .
-Located in the city of Boston, Massachusetts College of Art and Design is a public college with a small student population.
+Located in the city of Boston, Massachusetts College of Art and Design is a public school with a small student population.

 Women make up 72% of the visual and performing arts majors at the school.